Your Journey to Switzerland as a Physiotherapist | PhysioMatch

 From the first meeting to your first working day in Switzerland and beyond, we guide you every step of the way as you move as a physiotherapist.
 This allows you to focus on what really matters.
 Join us on an adventure and prepare for your new job as a physiotherapist in Switzerland.

-• €300,- travel reimbursement
+• €300 travel cost reimbursement for introductory visits

 We start with an informal chat about where you stand now and what you’re looking for.
 Then we create a tailored plan.
 Moving to Switzerland as a physiotherapist requires some preparation.
 We arrange diploma recognition, help with learning German and keep track of everything for you.